-Study of Efficacy and Safety of Tonlamarsen in Participants With Acute Severe Hypertension Recently Discharged From the Hospital (KARDINAL-ASH)
+Study of Efficacy and Safety of Tonlamarsen in Participants With a Recent Hospitalization and a Concurrent Episode of Acute Severe Hypertension (KARDINAL-ASH)

-A Phase 2b, Randomized, Double-Blind, Placebo-Controlled, Multicenter Study to Evaluate the Efficacy and Safety of Tonlamarsen in Participants With Acute Severe Hypertension Recently Discharged From the Hospital
+A Phase 2b, Randomized, Double-Blind, Placebo-Controlled, Multicenter, Two-Part Study to Evaluate the Efficacy and Safety of Tonlamarsen in Participants With a Recent Hospitalization and a Concurrent Episode of Acute Severe Hypertension

-The purpose of this study is to evaluate the blood pressure-lowering effect of tonlamarsen in adult participants who were recently discharged from the hospital, after treatment for acute severe hypertension.
+The purpose of this study is to evaluate the blood pressure-lowering effect of tonlamarsen in adult participants who were recently hospitalized and concurrently experienced an episode of acute severe hypertension.

 Study Overview